 Two-thirds of American adults consume beverages containing ethanol (ethyl alcohol), and moderate ethanol intake appears to reduce the risk of myocardial infarction and other heart diseases.
 However, up to 10 percent of adults in the United States abuse ethanol, and acute ethanol intoxication is associated with a number of complications including traffic accidents, domestic violence, homicide, and suicide.
 Uncomplicated ethanol intoxication is estimated to be responsible for over 600,000 emergency department visits each year in the United States .
-(See "Cardiovascular benefits and risks of moderate alcohol consumption" and "Alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, adverse consequences, and diagnosis".)
+(See "Cardiovascular benefits and risks of moderate alcohol consumption" and "Risky drinking and alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis".)

 An overview of the pathophysiology, clinical features and management of acute ethanol intoxication in adults will be presented here.
 The health effects of chronic alcohol abuse, the recognition and management of alcohol withdrawal, and ethanol intoxication in children are discussed separately.
 (See "Management of moderate and severe alcohol withdrawal syndromes" and "Ethanol intoxication in children: Epidemiology, estimation of toxicity, and toxic effects".)